Kampong Speu province

-Kampong Speu (កំពង់ស្ពឺ, Kâmpóng Spœ /km/; lit.
-'Port of Starfruit') is a province of Cambodia.
+Kampong Speu (កំពង់ស្ពឺ, Kâmpóng Spœ /km/; lit. 'port of star fruit') is a province of Cambodia.
 It borders the provinces of Pursat and Kampong Chhnang to the north, Kandal to the east, Takéo to the southeast, Kampot to the south and Koh Kong to the west.
+Parts of the province were designated as Central Cardamom Mountains National Park in 2016.
 Its capital is the town of Chbar Mon.

 Etymology

 Kampong Speu in Khmer means "starfruit port" or "starfruit harbor".
 In Khmer, kampong is a place-name element, meaning "port" or "harbor".
-It derives from the Austronesian language, Malay, in which it means "village".
-Speu in the Khmer language means "starfruit".

 Administrative divisions

+Tree-cover loss year in Kampong Speu, 2001-2024, from the Global Forest Change dataset.

 The province is subdivided into 7 districts and 1 municipality, further divided into 87 communes.